 Pies seem like a must around this time of year.
-I’ve shared a few pies with y’all over the years (grapefruit & ginger, apple with brie, roasted strawberry) and thought it was time to add another one to the mix.
+I've shared a few pies with y'all over the years (grapefruit & ginger, apple with brie, roasted strawberry) and thought it was time to add another one to the mix.
 This easy classic apple pie is a staple every apple season and usually graces our Thanksgiving table.
-The flavor is far more simple that last Fall’s ultimate autumn apple pie but no less delicious!
-It all starts with the filling.
+The flavor is far more simple that last Fall's ultimate autumn apple pie but no less delicious!
+It all starts with the homemade apple pie filling filling.
+If you've ever wanted to know how to make apple pie, this is the post for you!

 Now, I'm no Jojo Romancer but I would say my pie crust game is getting better with time and am pretty proud of the cute apple detail on top of this easy classic apple pie.
 For this decorative touch, I used a paring knife to cut out the shapes of an apple, stem, and leaf from leftover scraps of pie crust.
 It's an easy adornment and you can cut out pretty much any shape to complement the filling of your particular pie.